Scrambled Eggs in a mug is one of the easiest and tastiest ways to cook your eggs in the morning.

-- Crack the 2 Eggs and add the cream into a mug.
+- Crack the eggs and add the cream into a mug.

-- Season with salt & pepper and then use a fork to mix vigorously.
+- Season with salt and pepper.
+Use a fork to mix vigorously.

-- Remove fork then place in the microwave and cook for 45 seconds.
+- Place in the microwave and cook for 45 seconds.

-- Place back in the microwave and cook for 30 seconds.
+- Place back in the microwave and cook for a further 30 seconds.

-- If you don’t have cream, you can replace this with two tablespoons of milk.
+- If you do not have cream, you can replace it with two tablespoons of milk.
 This change will give you a less creamy mix, but it will be slightly healthier.

-- It is important that you do keep an eye on the mug while it is in the microwave.
-The scramble mix may boil up and spill over the sides of the mug making a mess.
-To help avoid this just stop the microwave if it looks like it is just about to boil over.
+- You must keep an eye on the mug while it is in the microwave.
+The scramble mix may boil up and spill over the sides of the mug, making a mess.
+To help avoid this, just stop the microwave if it looks like it is just about to boil over.

-If you want a more fulfilling breakfast, then the ham & cheese egg bowl is great.
-You make no dishes, and you get a tasty cheesy egg with a crunchy bread outside.
-It is perfect if you’re feeling a bit lazy and don’t want to make any mess at all.
+For a more fulfilling breakfast, the ham and cheese egg bowl is a great option.
+You get a cheesy egg inside a crunchy bread bowl.
+It is perfect if you are feeling lazy and do not want to make any mess.
 It does, however, take a bit longer than this recipe.

-If scrambled eggs aren’t your thing, and would love to learn how to poach eggs instead, then be sure to check out my guide on how to poach eggs perfectly.
+Poached eggs are an excellent alternative to scrambled eggs but can be tricky to get right.
+Be sure to check out my guide on how to poach eggs perfectly.

-If you have any suggestions on improving this scrambled eggs in a mug recipe, please feel free to drop me a comment below.
+If you have any suggestions on improving these scrambled eggs in a mug, please feel free to drop me a comment below.